lubalbi/DS-681-Final_Exam/README.md

 # DS681 Final Exam — REINFORCE Character-Level LM

-Final exam submission for DS681 (CV / AI-ML, Spring 2026).
+Final exam submission for DS681 (Deep Learning for Computer Vision, Spring 2026).
 Implements the REINFORCE policy-gradient algorithm from scratch and applies it to a tiny autoregressive character-level language model that has to learn to emit sequences containing the substring `"abc"`.

-**Author:** Lucas Tarani
+**Author:** Lucas Balbi

 ## Problem